 This course exposes students to a variety of text which may include novels, plays, poems, non-fiction, and short prose in order to offer a wide range of cultural, historical and literary works to students.

-The analytical approach to the study of literature continues to be stressed with an added emphasis on the purpose and writing style of authors as well as the writing style of students taking the course.
+The analytical approach to the study of literature continues to be stressed with an added emphasis on the purpose and writing style of authors as well as the writing style of students taking the

-Students interested in taking 42AP English Literature and Composition are encouraged to register for this course in their Grade 11 year.
+Students interested in taking 42AP English Literature and Composition are encouraged to register for English Literary Advanced 30S and 40S in their Grade 11 year.